janberges/elphmod/examples/modes/README.md

-# Phonon modes
+# Mode decomposition

 This example is still work in progress, but at the moment we can insert

-- the CDW supercell dimensions
+* the CDW supercell dimensions,
-- a CDW structure as a Quantum ESPRESSO input file,
+* a CDW structure as a Quantum ESPRESSO input file,
-- the associated harmonic interatomic force constants from DFPT as an .ifc file
+* associated harmonic interatomic force constants from DFPT as an *.ifc* file

-and the code aligns the CDW and the symmetric structure.
+and the code aligns the charge-density wave (CDW) and the symmetric structure.

-Returns the file: info.dat
+Returns the file: *info.dat*

 Open issues:

-- decomposition of CDW modes into harmonic eigenmodes from DFPT
+* Decomposition of CDW modes into harmonic eigenmodes from DFPT.
-- it does not work for rotated structures
+* It does not work for rotated structures.